 2. Send SMS payment reminders in advance

 Another approach that seems to work well is sending out the first payment reminder a week before the customer’s bill is due, followed by a second reminder a couple of days before the due date.
 Once the due date has passed, a third reminder is sent.
-This process can be automated, providing you integrate your SMS messaging app into your CRM system.
+This process can be automated, provided you integrate your SMS messaging app into your CRM system.

 3. Include the numbers in your message

-To maximise the impact of a debt collection SMS, a good approach is to include the amount owed within the text, plus instructions on how to pay (e.g. directing the customer to an online payment portal).
+To maximise the impact of a debt collection SMS, a good approach is to include the amount owed within the text, plus instructions on how to pay (e.g., directing the customer to an online payment portal).
 Seeing how much money is owed can prompt the customer to bring their account up to date.

 4. Consider using SMS alongside phone calls